 The “mobility minimum” of a one-legged squat is the ability to do a close stance squat.
 This is where your two feet are touching.

 So bring your feet together, touching, and go butt to heel into a squat.
 Having trouble?

-Tomorrow you’ll get a FREE video with 4 simple and easy exercises (bring a light-medium kettlebell) that will INSTANTLY improve your hip and ankle mobility for a close stance squat and eventually a bodyweight one-legged squat.
+Tomorrow you’ll get a FREE video with four simple and easy exercises (bring a light-medium kettlebell) that will improve your hip and ankle mobility for a close stance squat and eventually a bodyweight one-legged squat.

 I can’t wait to help you instantly improve your mobility tomorrow.